 In addition, our subsidiaries in China are permitted to pay dividends to us only out of their retained earnings, if any, as determined in accordance with the Accounting Standards for Business Enterprise as promulgated by the Ministry of Finance of the PRC, or the PRC GAAP.
-The aggregate retained earnings for our PRC subsidiaries as determined under the Accounting Standards for Business Enterprise were RMB311.1 million, RMB387.4 million and RMB417.7 million (US\$62.4 million) as of December 31, 2020 and 2021 and June 30, 2022, respectively.
+The aggregate retained earnings for our PRC subsidiaries as determined under the Accounting Standards for Business Enterprise were RMB311.1 million and RMB387.4 million as of December 31, 2020 and 2021, respectively.
 Pursuant to the laws and regulations applicable to China's foreign investment enterprises, our subsidiaries that are foreign investment enterprises in the PRC have to make appropriation from their after-tax profit, as determined under PRC GAAP, to reserve funds including (i) general reserve fund, (ii) enterprise expansion fund and (iii) staff bonus and welfare fund.
 The appropriation to the general reserve fund must be at least 10% of the after-tax profits calculated in accordance with PRC GAAP.
 Appropriation is not required if the reserve fund has reached 50% of the registered capital of our subsidiary.
 Appropriation to the other two reserve funds are at our subsidiaries' discretion.
 Our PRC subsidiaries did not make any contributions to the enterprise expansion fund or the staff and bonus welfare fund during each period presented.
-The restricted amounts of our PRC subsidiaries totaled RMB58.2 million, RMB74.6 million and RMB79.1 million (US\$11.8 million) as of December 31, 2020 and 2021 and June 30, 2022, respectively.
+The restricted amounts of our PRC subsidiaries totaled RMB58.2 million and RMB74.6 million (US\$11.7 million) as of December 31, 2020 and 2021, respectively.
 See "Regulation - Regulations on Dividend Distribution" for a detailed discussion of the PRC legal restrictions on dividends and our ability to transfer cash within our group.
 In addition, ADS holders may potentially be subject to PRC taxes on dividends paid by us in the event Atour Lifestyle Holdings Limited is deemed as a PRC resident enterprise for PRC tax purposes.
-See "Taxation - People's Republic of China Taxation" for more details.
+See "Taxation-People's Republic of China Taxation" for more details.

 None of our PRC subsidiaries have issued any dividends or distributions to respective holding companies, including Atour Lifestyle Holdings Limited, or any investors as of the date of this prospectus.
 Our subsidiaries in the PRC generate and retain cash generated from operating activities and re-invest it in our business.
 In May 2021, our Hong Kong subsidiary, Atour Hotel (HK) Holdings Limited, distributed RMB20.6 million to certain shareholders.
 Historically, Atour Shanghai has also received equity financing from its shareholders to fund business operations of our PRC subsidiaries.
-In 2019, 2020 and 2021 and the six months ended June 30, 2022, we did not transfer any cash proceeds to any of our PRC subsidiaries except for the cash transfers within our Group in connection with the Restructuring.
+In 2019, 2020 and 2021, we have not transferred any cash proceeds to any of our PRC subsidiaries except for the cash transfers within our Group in connection with the Restructuring.
 In the future, cash proceeds raised from overseas financing activities, including this offering, may be transferred by us through our Hong Kong subsidiary, Atour Hotel (HK) Holdings Limited to our PRC subsidiary Atour Shanghai via capital contribution and shareholder loans, as the case may be.
 Atour Shanghai then will transfer funds to its subsidiaries to meet the capital needs of our business operations.
-For details about the applicable PRC rules that limit transfer of funds from overseas to our PRC subsidiaries, see "Use of Proceeds," "Risk Factors Risks Related to Doing Business in China - PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may restrict or delay us from using the proceeds of this offering to make loans or additional capital contributions to our PRC subsidiaries, which could adversely affect our liquidity and our ability to fund and expand our business" and "Regulation - Regulations on Offshore Financing.
+For details about the applicable PRC rules that limit transfer of funds from overseas to our PRC subsidiaries, see "Use of Proceeds," "Risk Factors - Risks Related to Doing Business in China - PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may restrict or delay us from using the proceeds of this offering to make loans or additional capital contributions to our PRC subsidiaries, which could adversely affect our liquidity and our ability to fund and expand our business" and "Regulation - Regulations on Offshore Financing.